International language commissioners gather in Toronto: Ontario Ombudsman hosts conference on linguistic rights, June 26-27

 Founded in 2013, the IALC is an independent body made up of language commissioners and ombudsmen from around the world.
 Members include Ireland, Catalonia, the Basque Country, Kosovo, Flanders, Wales and Canada, including Ontario, New Brunswick, the Northwest Territories and Nunavut.
 The IALC’s mission is to support language commissioners and advance the rights of linguistic minorities, equality and diversity by sharing experiences, knowledge and best practices, and cooperating with like-minded organizations that embrace the promotion and protection of human and language rights.

-View the full conference program here.
+This link opens in a new tabView the full conference program here.

 For more information, contact: